Armadilloa16/eportfolio/_posts/2018-03-20-simulations.md

 # Simulation 2

 The second simulation introuced one misbehaving student in the form of a ransomly assigned attention seeking student.
+The misbehviour took me quite off balance and I felt quite overwhelmed actually.

 I uploaded the video I made to YouTube, and it can be accessed via [this link](https://youtu.be/_HuUQ4zd4qI).